hdadhich01/round-nutrition/README.md

       tot_sugars*
       trans_fat
 ```
 *Some functions have an additional `boolean` argument of `minimal` that can be set to `True` for a cleaner user interface implementation.
-By default, this parameter is set to `False`.
+By default, this parameter is set to `False`

+## Contributing
+Make a pull request for any idea/fix you have, or make an issue if you're lazy.

 ## License
 [MIT](https://github.com/hdadhich01/round-nutrition/blob/main/LICENSE)